 In this tutorial, we’re going to look at how to find a Synology NAS on a network.
-When you first purchase your Synology NAS and plug it in, there are a few different ways that you can find it.
-This is necessary in order to configure it properly, but you might be running into an issue and are trying to locate it as well.
+When you first purchase your Synology NAS and plug it in, there are a few different ways that you can find it to set it up.
+This is necessary in order to configure it properly, but you might be running into an issue finding it as well.

 How to Find a Synology NAS on a Network

-Using a Web Browser to Locate a Synology NAS
+Use a Web Browser to Locate the Synology NAS

-The easiest way to find a Synology NAS on a network is by using a web browser and navigating to a specific URL, however, if your NAS is already configured, it might have trouble finding it.
-For new Synology devices, however, it should easily find the NAS using this method.
+The easiest way to find a Synology NAS on a network is by using a web browser to find the NAS.
+However, if your NAS is already configured, it might have trouble finding it because you might have explicitly blocked this feature from working.
+For new Synology devices, however, it should find the NAS right away if it’s on the same subnet.

-2. If any devices are found, it will automatically show them in the web browser and you can select Connect to set them up!
+2. If any devices are found, they will show in the web browser, and you can select Connect to access them!

 Using the Synology Assistant Application

 1. If you navigate to Synology’s Download Center, you can download the Synology Assistant.
-The Synology Assistant allows you do to a few different things, but the main function is to actually find your Synology NAS.
+The Synology Assistant allows you to do a few different things, but the main function is to find a Synology NAS on a network.

 2. Download and install it for the operating system that you’re currently using.